Jolanta Majka

-Jolanta Majka née Jolanta Pawlak (born 13 July 1978) is a Polish adaptive rower and former Paralympic swimmer who competes at international level events.
+Jolanta Majka (née Pawlak; born 13 July 1978) is a Polish adaptive rower and former Paralympic swimmer who competes at international level events.
 She is six-time World medalist and European silver medalist in rowing.

 Majka has competed at four Paralympic Games in two different sports: swimming at the 2000 Summer Paralympics and rowing from 2008 Summer Paralympics to 2016 Summer Paralympics.